 Ernie Paniccioli Archive. #8079

 Ernie Paniccioli is a Cree photographer, author and activist who has been capturing Hip Hop culture on film for the past 35 years.
-Celebrated for his work as a photographer for Word Up magazine, and his book Who Shot Ya: Three Decades of Hip Hop Photography (2002), his archive includes more than 50,000 images in physical and digital form: photographic prints, negatives, digital files, magazines, and other ephemera created or collected by him, representing the complete body of his work as an artist and photographer from the 1970s to the present.
+His 2002 book Who Shot Ya: Three Decades of Hip Hop Photography is widely celebrated and along with Joe Conzo, he is considered to be among Hip Hop’s most important photographers.
+His archive includes more than 50,000 images in physical and digital form: photographic prints, negatives, digital files, magazines, and other ephemera created or collected by him, representing the complete body of his work as an artist and photographer from the 1970s to the present, including his work as a primary staff photographer for Word Up magazine.
+The contents of his collection is listed in this collection’s finding aid.

 Jorge “Popmaster Fabel” Pabon Archive. #8082

-Jorge “Popmaster Fabel” Pabon is a Hip Hop dance pioneer and Vice President of the Rock Steady Crew.
+Jorge “Popmaster Fabel” Pabon is a Hip Hop dance pioneer and longtime member of the Rock Steady Crew.
 He established his archive in the Hip Hop Collection with a deposit of early flyers, promotional materials and other ephemera documenting his career as a celebrated b-boy from the early 1980s to the present.
 An adjunct professor of dance at the NYU’s Tisch School of the Arts, Fabel practices and teaches popping and locking, a style of Hip Hop dance.
 He is also a graffiti artist and a DJ.
 In 2012 he won the Words Beats Life, Inc. Hip Hop Pioneer of the Year award and was designated “Best Hip Hop Professor” by the Village Voice.
-Fabel and his wife Christie Z-Pabon are the founders of Tools of War, an organization dedicated to bringing the true spirit of Hip Hop culture to NYC parks.